paulohl/hyperv-mapper/README.md

 │  ├─ startvm.txt
 │  └─ snapshot.txt

-### 🧠 Why It Matters
+## 🧠 Why It Matters

-VirtualBox VMs can enter Unknown or Aborted states silently — especially on Windows 11 hosts with Core Isolation or Hyper-V enabled.
+VirtualBox VMs can enter Unknown or Aborted states silently, especially on Windows 11 hosts with Core Isolation or Hyper-V enabled.
 This utility ensures stability, forensic traceability, and fully unattended recovery.

 ### 🔐 Notes

 - Tested on Windows 10/11 hosts with VirtualBox ≥ 7.0.14
 - Requires VBoxManage.exe in PATH
-- Logs are stored locally — no remote uploads
+- Logs are stored locally, no remote uploads
 - Safe to schedule as SYSTEM; no network credentials needed